 R-21926-12440:[A column with TEXT affinity stores all data using storage classes NULL, TEXT or BLOB. ] R-54378-38553:[If numerical data is inserted into a column with TEXT affinity it is converted into text form before being stored. ]

-R-64016-22984:[A column with NUMERIC affinity may contain values using all five storage classes. ] R-60863-39805:[When text data is inserted into a NUMERIC column, the storage class of the text is converted to INTEGER or REAL (in order of preference) if such conversion is lossless and reversible. ] R-37265-56925:[For conversions between TEXT and REAL storage classes, SQLite considers the conversion to be lossless and reversible if the first 15 significant decimal digits of the number are preserved. ] R-10066-26552:[If the lossless conversion of TEXT to INTEGER or REAL is not possible then the value is stored using the TEXT storage class. ] R-11628-62147:[No attempt is made to convert NULL or BLOB values. ]
+R-64016-22984:[A column with NUMERIC affinity may contain values using all five storage classes. ] R-12079-51392:[When text data is inserted into a NUMERIC column, the storage class of the text is converted to INTEGER or REAL (in order of preference) if the text is a well-formed integer or real literal, respectively. ] R-27233-06819:[If the TEXT value is a well-formed integer literal that is too large to fit in a 64-bit signed integer, it is converted to REAL. ] R-25142-32967:[For conversions between TEXT and REAL storage classes, only the first 15 significant decimal digits of the number are preserved. ] R-26894-41325:[If the TEXT value is not a well-formed integer or real literal, then the value is stored as TEXT. ] R-18404-60208:[For the purposes of this paragraph, hexadecimal integer literals are not considered well-formed and are stored as TEXT.
+(This is done for historical compatibility with versions of SQLite prior to version 3.8.6 2014-08-15 where hexadecimal integer literals were first introduced into SQLite.) ] R-22849-20349:[If a floating point value that can be represented exactly as an integer is inserted into a column with NUMERIC affinity, the value is converted into an integer. ] R-11628-62147:[No attempt is made to convert NULL or BLOB values. ]

 R-36476-47203:[A string might look like a floating-point literal with a decimal point and/or exponent notation but as long as the value can be expressed as an integer, the NUMERIC affinity will convert it into an integer. ] R-05192-57965:[Hence, the string '3.0e+5' is stored in a column with NUMERIC affinity as the integer 300000, not as the floating point value 300000.0. ]